CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 If you need to perform maintenance on the Kubernetes cluster itself, use the following commands to bring the cluster down and then back up.

-1. If you need, get the list of all the nodes in the Kubernetes cluster:
+1. Display the list of all the nodes in the Kubernetes cluster:

        cumulus@host:~$ kubectl get nodes

-1. Have Kubernetes to drain the node so that the pods running on it are gracefully scheduled elsewhere:
+1. Tell Kubernetes to drain the node so that the pods running on it are gracefully scheduled elsewhere:

        cumulus@host:~$ kubectl drain <node name>